jkelin/TribesRevengeance/donate.md

 Current expenses:
 * Public game servers hosted by *Cake*
-* Stats hosting on a VPS run by *Fireant*
+* Stats and downloads run by *Fireant*
-* Downloads and forum hosting by *Fireant* - prepaid to 2019-12-30
-* TribesReVengeance.net domain by *Fireant* - prepaid to 2018-12-24
+* TribesReVengeance.net domain by *Fireant* - prepaid to 2020-12-24

 Material donations (server hosting) are also very welcome.